Will My Alimony Order Account for Inflation?

 person paying bills

 An Illinois family law court will rarely order permanent alimony.
 This is not to say, though, that you should not fight for a temporary alimony order that is fair and reasonable.
 One fair and reasonable request may be considering inflation over the months and years following your divorce.
-Continue reading to learn whether your alimony order will account for inflation and how an experienced Tazewell County alimony lawyer at Butler, Giraudo & Meister, P.C. can help you negotiate this.
+Continue reading to learn whether your alimony order will account for inflation and how an experienced Peoria County alimony lawyer at Butler, Giraudo & Meister, P.C. can help you negotiate this.

 What is the COLA clause?